-Big Buddha statues in Thailand are extremely popular with locals and visitors alike.
-There are dozens of huge representations of the Lord Buddha dotted around the country, with each of the popular resort towns having at least one, which, for the sake of simplicity, is often dubbed as the local “Big Buddha”.
-This is usually among the star attractions of the town, and it is not difficult to see why.
+Big Buddha statues in Thailand are extremely popular and there are over a dozen huge representations of the Lord Buddha dotted around the country.
+Each of the popular resort towns has at least one, which, for the sake of simplicity, is often dubbed as the local ‘Big Buddha’.
+This is usually among the star attractions of the town, and it’s not difficult to see why.
 Gleaming in the sun, generally wearing an expression of blissful peace or contemplation on a vast face, they are wonderful cultural highlights.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch